 Managing Air Quality

-The Government of Alberta has established Ambient Air Quality Objectives as indicators of air quality in the province.
+The Government of Alberta has established Ambient Air Quality Objectives as indicators of air quality.
 These objectives are used to assess compliance near major industrial air emission sources, including those around the oil sands region.

 Industry has invested heavily in emissions abatement technology to ensure that regional air quality remains within regulated limits.